microconfig/microconfig-quickstart/features.md

 # Features by Example

 ### Simple directory structure
 You choose your configuration layout.
 The only requirement is that configuration should be somewhere in `components` folder.
-Each sub-folder is considered a named component and can be used to store configuration.
+You can group and organize folders the way it makes sense for you.
+Each folder with files is a named component and can be used to store configuration.
-So let's create folders for each of our services and place current `dev` application configuration in them.

 ```
 components
+├── payments
-├── payments-backend
+│   ├── payments-backend
-│   └── application.yaml
+│   └── payments-frontend
-└── payments-frontend
+└── others
+    ├── other-service-1
-    └── application.yaml
+    └── other-service-2
+...
 ```

 ### Remove Copy-Paste